6 managers who could replace Gareth Southgate at England

+Ranking Gareth Southgate's 6 Potential Replacements As England Manger After Euro 2024

-- Gareth Southgate could step down as England manager following Euro 2024, prompting the FA to search for his successor
+- Gareth Southgate could step down as England manager after Euro 2024, prompting the FA to search for his successor

 - With his contract expiring at the end of the year and no new extension signed, speculation is rife about his future

-- Six potential candidates have been ranked in order of likelihood of taking over the England managerial role
+- Six potential candidates have been ranked in order of likelihood of taking over the managerial role at the Three Lions

 Gareth Southgate's position as England's manager is precarious.

-The 53-year-old led the Three Lions to their second consecutive Euros final earlier this month, but the team's 58-year wait for a major trophy continues after a 2-1 defeat to Spain in Berlin last Sunday.
+The 53-year-old led the Three Lions to their second consecutive Euros final earlier this month, but the team's 58-year wait for a major trophy continues after a 2-1 defeat to Spain in Berlin on Sunday, July 14.

 Southgate experienced a tumultuous Euro 2024, facing criticism for early performances but receiving praise for his effective substitutions in a dramatic semi-final victory over the Netherlands.

-Now, eight years and 102 games into his tenure, Southgate may soon part ways with the national team, per Fourfourtwo.
+Now, eight years and 102 games into his tenure, the Englishman may soon part ways with the national team, per Fourfourtwo.

 Managers who could replace Gareth Southgate